jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

+\
+\

-These tehcniques explained here  involve jumping back to some previously mentioned topic.
+These techniques explained here involve jumping back to some previously mentioned topic.
 This may seem difficult, since you need to remember some particular information (to refer to it later)  while carrying on with the research.
-However it is not that hard – just give it a try.
-As well, keep in mind that you can make brief notes reminding you of things that are of interest – and with a look on your note sheet they will return to your memory if you forgot about them.
+However, it is not that hard – just give it a try.
+As well, keep in mind that you can make brief notes reminding you of things that are of interest.
+With a look on your note sheet they will return to your memory in case you forgot about them.

 ## How exactly would you do it?

-After you ask a question,  participants will sometimes answer »in general«
+After you ask a question,  participants will sometimes answer *»in general«*

  <div class="example">